Lefschetz fibrations on cotangent bundles and some plumbings: The algorithm for the plumbings along trees

-The position of $L_{q(v_5)}$ is the front of $L_{q(v_0)}$ in Equation \eqref{eqn the first step} since the tail of edge $e_4$ is $v_0$.
-After that, we add $L_{q(v_1)}$ corresponding to the root edge, at the first of the collection of vanishing cycles.
+The position of $L_{q(v_5)}$ (corresponding to $e_4$) is located at the front of $L_{q(v_0)}$ in Equation \eqref{eqn the first step} since the tail of edge $e_4$ is $v_0$.
+After that, we add $L_{q(v_1)}$ corresponding to the root edge $e_0$, at the first of the collection of vanishing cycles.
 At the end, we construct the following abstract Lefschetz fibration: